If you are experiencing a medical emergency please dial 911 immediately

 An osteoma is a rare noncancerous tumor of the bone.
-Most cases are diagnosed in children and young adults 5 to 25 years of age.
+Most cases are diagnosed in children and young adults ages 5 to 25.

 About half of all osteomas affect the long leg bone (femur), but any bone in the body may be involved, including the skull.
 An osteoma in the spine can affect the bony ring that protects the spinal nerves.